nnaemekaxi/alx-low_level_programming/README.md

-this readme file is for the tasks on C programming language
+this is the readme file for variadic functions